Improving Sampling for Masked Diffusion Models via Information Gain: Experiments in Extremely Low-Step Generation Scenarios

 \section{Experiments in Extremely Low-Step Generation Scenarios}

 In this section, we present additional experimental results for scenarios where the number of decoding steps is severely constrained.

 First, we present the results for the ImageNet-512 benchmark using the MMaDa model in a text-to-image generation setting.
 The experimental configuration is similar to that in Section~\ref{sec:exp}, with the key difference being the use of a linear step schedule and a highly constrained budget of only 5 decoding steps.
 As shown in Figure~\ref{fig:imagenet512_extreme_steps}, our method demonstrates significantly better visual quality and structural coherence under these extreme conditions.
-Furthermore, we visualize the evolution of cumulative entropy averaged over 10,000 sampled instances in Figure~\ref{fig:geneval_entropy_evolution}.
+We also visualize the evolution of cumulative entropy on the ImageNet-512 benchmark, averaged over 10,000 sampled instances, in Figure~\ref{fig:imagenet512_entropy_evolution}.

 To further evaluate the robustness of our sampler, we conduct an ultra-low step generation experiment using the Dream Model.
 We construct a simple writing task containing 50 prompts (e.g., ``Write a story about a cat'') and require the model to decode the content within a very small number of steps, for a fixed length of 80 tokens.
 In this extreme regime, most baselines fail to generate meaningful and coherent text.
-We record the "Collapse Step" for each method, defined as the minimum number of steps required to ensure that fewer than 50\% of the generated samples exhibit severe repetitions or grammatical errors.
+We record the "Collapse Step" for each method, defined as the minimum decoding-step budget at which fewer than 50\% of the generated samples exhibit severe repetitions or grammatical errors.

 For all experiments, the token sampling temperature is set to 0.4.
-For Info-Gain Sampler, the position sampling temperature is 0.4 and the number of action sets is $N=8$.
+For Info-Gain Sampler, the position sampling temperature is 0.4 and the number of candidate actions is $N=8$.
 The results are summarized in Table~\ref{tab:collapse_steps}.

-The purpose of both experiments in ultra-low step generation is to evaluate how to generate meaningful content under conditions of extremely limited information and few decoding steps.
+These ultra-low-step experiments evaluate how to generate meaningful content under conditions of extremely limited information and few decoding steps.
 The performance of the greedy sampler is significantly inferior to that of the Info-Gain Sampler.
-This demonstrates that by balancing the utilization of immediate information with the information gain for future decisions, the Info-Gain Sampler effectively achieves the most meaningful generation within a restricted number of decoding steps.
+This demonstrates that by balancing the utilization of immediate information with the information gain for future decisions, the Info-Gain Sampler produces more coherent generations within a restricted number of decoding steps.